fengyuanchen/cropperjs/README.md

 - Type: `Boolean`
 - Default: `true`

-Enable to zoom the image by wheeling mouse.
+Enable to zoom the image by mouse wheeling.

 ### wheelZoomRatio

 - Type: `Number`
 - Default: `0.1`

-Define zoom ratio when zooming the image by wheeling mouse.
+Define zoom ratio when zooming the image by mouse wheeling.

 ### cropBoxMovable